 Here are the seven steps to fresh-cut rose care you should follow

-1. Remove any leaves that may be under water.
+- Remove any leaves that may be underwater.

-3. Immediately after the stems are cut, place your roses in a clean, deep vase of warm preservative solution (about 100 degrees F).
-If possible leave them in a cool dark room or refrigerator to ‘condition’ for 2 or 3 hours after arranging.
+- Immediately after the stems are cut, place your roses in a clean, deep vase filled with warm preservative solution (approximately 100 degrees F).
+If possible, leave them in a cool, dark room or refrigerator to ‘condition’ for 2 or 3 hours after arranging.

-5. Temperature is key to keeping roses fresh and extending their vase life.
-Display your fresh cut rose arrangements in a cool area out of direct sunlight and drafts.
+- Temperature is key to keeping roses fresh and extending their vase life.
+Display your fresh-cut rose arrangements in a cool area out of direct sunlight and drafts.

-6. A wilted rose may be revived by submerging the entire rose under water in a sink or bathtub.
+- A wilted rose may be revived by submerging it in water in a sink or bathtub.
 In 20 to 60 minutes, the rose should have absorbed enough water to replenish itself.
 While submerged, cut off 1 inch of the stem using a sharp knife or scissors.

-7. Roses are thirsty flowers.
-It is important to check to see that the vase is full and add a preservative solution often.
+- Roses are thirsty flowers.
+It is important to check that the vase is full and add a preservative solution often.
 If arranged in a basket or other container, be sure floral foam materials are completely saturated and the container is full daily.

 Stay Updated